pellebjerkestrand/Reformation/README.md

 Reformation
 ===========

-Simple responsive jQuery content gallery
+Simple responsive jQuery content gallery that centers the content and crops it equally either top/bottom or left/right based on the wanted display ratio.

 Usage
 -----